Newbie-make/YT-AI-translation-command-program/README.md

     Click the ENABLE button.

     The Credit Card Step: If it prompts you to enable billing by adding a credit card, you will need to do so.
     Don't panic!
 This is primarily for identity verification and for if you go way over the free limits.
     The bot we built has a safety limiter so you will not be charged.

+ Step 2: Download & Place the Configuration Files

+       This bot runs on external .json files.
+This makes it easy to customize without editing code.

+        Create a new folder in inside your main Streamer.bot installation directory and title it: MyBotFiles

+        Download the two essential .json files:

+        translation_config.json (Contains all language, tone, and replacement maps)

+        translation_templates.json (Contains all bot response messages)

+        Create a new file with the title and extenstion: translation_user_profiles.json (This will store your viewers' settings and will be empty for now)

-Step 2: Set Up Global Variables in Streamer.bot
+Step 3: Set Up Global Variables in Streamer.bot

-(This is the bot's "memory")

     In Streamer.bot, go to Variables and right click to add a new global variable.

   Add the API Key:

         Right-click, Add.